SEKOIA-IO/documentation/docs/xdr/features/collect/intakes.md

 To create a new notification on the intake:

-- Click on `Notifications` in the menu
+1. Click on `Notifications` in the menu
-- Configure the notification settings
+2. Configure the notification settings
-- Save your modification
+3. Save your modification

-#### Rename
+#### Rename intake

 To rename the intake:

-- Click on `Rename` in the menu
+1. Click on `Rename` in the menu
-- Enter the new name of the intake
+2. Enter the new name of the intake
-- Save your modification
+3. Save your modification

 ![intakes_details_rename](/assets/operation_center/intakes/intakes-details-rename.png){: style="max-width:100%"}

-#### Delete
+#### Delete intake

 To delete the intake:

-- Click on `Delete` in the menu
+1. Click on `Delete` in the menu
-- Confirm the deletion
+2. Confirm the deletion

 !!! warning
     The deletion of an intake do not remove the events already ingested.
 However, note that the intake key will no longer be usable.
 You will need to deploy a new intake key in your infrastructure if you wish to restore the same kind of intake.